ZhengdaoZhang/my-study/english.md

     T: Yes, I've played both before.
 Great choices.Is the team into playing games on computers as well, like 'Gartic'?
     M: Oh, yeah!
 'Gartic' is another favorite.Maybe we can play 'Gartic' on the next game night?
     T: That sounds like a plan,Sarah!Thanks for the suggestions.

+### Dialogue 2: New hobbies

+    S: Hey, Tom!
+I saw you taking lots of pics with your cell phone outside the building.
+Are you into photogaphy?
+    T: Yes!
+I love it but i'm only pacticing.How about you?
+Do you have any hobbies?
+    S: That's coll!
+I like photogaphy, but I don't think of it as a hobby.
+I play the guitar in my feel time.
+    T: Wow!
+Electric or acoustic?
+    S: Electric,for sure!
+Back to your hobbies. though, do you have any favorite photography themes?
+    T: I like landscapes and street photography, mostly.
+    T: And you?
+What kind of music do you like to play on your guitar?
+    S: I enjoy classic rock. but any nice tune makes my day.
+    T: Cool.I want to hear you play some day.
+    S: Only if you show me your favorite pics.
+    T: It's a deal.